 Vietnamese Lifestyle – Initial Impressions

 Vietnam conjures up a myriad of fantastic images – of gravity-defying rice terraces, of surreal mountains, lush jungles, and bustling cities.
-Many remark that Vietnam is their favorite country in Southeast Asia; a statement that I was eager to test out for myself.
+Many people remark that backpacking in Vietnam was their absolute favorite; a statement that I was eager to test out for myself.

 But before starting my volunteer program in Northern Vietnam, I would spend a day exploring the capital city and my point of entry, Hanoi.